grantwill74/notes-on-algorithm-design/slides/module_2/module_2.md

 <div class="footnote">
 This can be slightly sped up by avoiding unecessary copies.
 Think about what swap does and expand it.
 Could you optimize the function?

-Answer is in the appendix.
+Answer is in the github.
 ** "arr + i" is equivalent to "&arr[i]".
 We're doing pointer math to get the ith and jth elements of arr.
 </div>

 ---

+# But how fast is it?

 ---